WilliamDanielQuinones/EVA_Microservice/README.md

 You can check over the top-level `main.tf` for your cloud services configurations and change any values as necessary.
 The only code dependent values that need to be kept the same are the names of your SSM parameters.

 At this point, make sure you have the `archive.zip` folder on your project folder.
-If you don't run the build script in the build folder.
+If you don't have `archive.zip`, run the build script in the build folder.
 When you're ready to create or update the code or infrastructure on AWS, run `terraform plan` (still in the terraform folder).
 This will show you all resources and their corresponding config values that are to be created.

 After ensuring the plan looks correct, run `terrraform apply`.
 Terraform will prompt you to validate the changes, you can type 'yes' to confirm.